stalk-calvin/Java-Algorithms/src/main/java/org/calvin/Arrays/README.md

 return 2.
 ```

+## MergeKSortedArray

+Merge incoming K sorted arrays into a single array.

 ## MergeSortedArray

 Given two sorted integer arrays nums1 and nums2, merge nums2 into nums1 as one sorted array.